SystemStrategy/Hash-Thermostat/README.md

 # Hash-Thermostat
-Braiins OS Hash Thermostat to regulate indoor temperature by turning miner between pause and reusme
+Braiins OS Hash Thermostat to regulate indoor temperature using the miner API to go between pause and reusme

+Tested on an S9 and works, but if you have a newer more supported miner by braiins, there exists the capability to ramp power output up and down.
+Please put in an issue if you want to dev/test this with me.

 Parts used:
 ESP32